Egor3f/rssalchemy/README.md

 ## Project status

 Program is still under development.
-The code architecture is not final, tests are missing, no CI, no demo page, no docs, etc...
+The code architecture is not final, no CI, no demo page, etc...

 ## Deployment